Kenya

 2. What makes Nairobi National Park unique?

 The park’s proximity to an urban area is its most distinctive feature.
-Travelers can see wildlife like lions, giraffes, and rhinos with the Nairobi skyline as a backdrop.
+Travellers can see wildlife like lions, giraffes, and rhinos with the Nairobi skyline as a backdrop.
 It is also home to diverse ecosystems, including open grasslands, forests, and wetlands.
 It’s a paradise for wildlife photographers as well as bird watchers.

 3. What are the park’s operating hours?